skr1/Imagene/README.md

-# Version Update: ImaGenev3.2v:
+# Version Update: ImaGenev3.3v1:

-   Python script ImaGenev3.2v.py is operational (use -h for help).
+   Python script ImaGenev3_3v1.py is operational (use -h for help).
 Added to the main repo.
-Web Platform and docker container are currently being updated with the same.
-Stay tuned!

    New train.ini reflects sections for parameter-feed for new models and their respective grids.
 Note that this could be kept empty for defaults to govern.

-   # New models added:
+# Classification-based modelling techniques covered:
       1) Random Forest
       2) DecisionTree Classifier
       3) Multi-layer Perceptron (MLP) Classifier
       4) Support Vector Classifier (SVC)
       5) Logistic Regression

-# Regression Models carried forward from previous version:
+# Regression-based modelling techniques covered:
       6) Decision Tree Regressor
       7) Linear Regression
       8) LinearModel
       9) multiTaskLinearModel
       10) LASSO
       11) multiTaskLASSO

+Note: Docker container is not updated to the latest version, but older version 2.
+Stay tuned for updates!

 # Publication:
 https://academic.oup.com/bioinformaticsadvances/article/2/1/vbac079/6820948